 If God really would raise Jesus from the dead, then God would have also followed through with things and ensured that Jesus appear to everyone or in a more comprehensive way.

-This full page analyze 3 arguments:
+This page analyzes 3 arguments:

 This is relevant because instead only a few (at best) saw the allegedly risen Jesus.